BadreddineZatout/BadreddineZatout/README.md

 I'm passionate about Web development with Laravel, React.js and Vue.js, and maybe some Machine Learning :)

-I love learning so I'm always keeping an eye to anything interesting.
+I love learning so I'm always keeping an eye for anything interesting.

 You can find me on: